massalabs/massa-docs/contributing.rst

 Full-time Contributors
 ======================

-Massa is hiring a wide variety of software engineers, so if you would like to work on Massa full-time consider applying for an `open position <https://massa.net/careers/>`_.
+Massa is hiring a wide variety of software engineers, so if you would like to work on Massa full-time, please consider applying for an `open position <https://massa.net/careers/>`_.